htmx-ui/hello/docs/guides/HYPERSCRIPT_GUIDE.md

 # Hyperscript Comprehensive Guide for Qwen CLI

 ## Overview
 Hyperscript is a scripting language for front-end web development that emphasizes "Locality of Behavior" - keeping behavior close to the elements they affect.
-This guide provides everything Qwen CLI needs to understand and implement hyperscript effectively in the HTMX + TailwindCSS UI Library project.
+This guide provides everything Qwen CLI needs to understand and implement hyperscript effectively in the Hello UI - HTMX + TailwindCSS Component Library project.

 ## Core Concepts